rocky-linux/wiki.rockylinux.org/docs/rocky/bugs.md

 !!! note
     You may be asked to reproduce the issue on Red Hat Enterprise Linux.
 If the issue is reproducible on RHEL, you are encouraged to also open a bug report at the [Red Hat Jira](https://issues.redhat.com).
 The assignee on your bug report can do this for you also if you wish.

+!!! note
+    The bug tracker is not meant for general support questions.
+Do not be surprised if a maintainer closes the bug report immediately if it's found to be a general support question rather than an actual bug report.

 ### RFE (Request for Enhancement)

 Requests for Enhancements to packages[^1] are typically handled at the [Bug Tracker](https://bugs.rockylinux.org).
 In some cases, this may not apply.
 A Special Interest Group may ask that an RFE be submitted elsewhere.
 See the SIG section later in this page.